deucalionn/SoftSecurity/README.md

 # SoftSecurity
-SoftSecurity is a cross platform application create with PyQt5 to test efficiency of IDS or firewall
+SoftSecurity is a cross platform application create with PyQt5 to test efficiency of IDS or firewall.

 # How ?